MirelaGTulbure/gaec-lab/content/post/26-06-04-reb-defense/index.md

 - Mentorship: Advised students with course projects, independent research, and careers
 - Service: Served on 3 departmental committees, developed and taught 2 GIS K-12 lessons

-After defending, Dr. Composto will be submitting her third dissertation chapter and looking for opportunities that allow her to pursue her passion for conducting emergency management research with satellite imagery and communicating hazard risk with the public.
+Following her successful PhD defense, this summer Dr. Composto will be submitting her third dissertation chapter and looking for opportunities that allow her to pursue her passion for conducting emergency management research with satellite imagery and communicating hazard risk with the public.